ModOrganizer2/modorganizer/README.txt

 2. Open the "Projects" tab, open the "Details" for "Build Environment" 3a.
 Click "Add" to add a variable called "BOOSTPATH" with the path of your boost installation as the value (i.e. C:\code\boost_1_49_0)
 3b.
 Click "Add" to add a variable called "ZLIBPATH" with the path of your zlib installation as the value (i.e. C:\code\zlib-1.2.7)
 3c.
-Click "Add" to add a variable called "7ZIPPATH" with the path of your zlib installation as the value (i.e. C:\code\7zip) 3d.
-Click "Add" to add a variable called "PYTHONPATH" with the path of your zlib installation as the value (i.e. C:\code\python)
+Click "Add" to add a variable called "SEVENZIPPATH" with the path of your 7zip installation as the value (i.e. C:\code\7zip)
+3d.
+Click "Add" to add a variable called "PYTHONPATH" with the path of your python installation as the value (i.e. C:\code\python)
 4. Switch the build configuration at the very top of the same page from "debug" to "release" (or vice versa) and repeat step 3
 5. Compile the configuration(s) you want to use (debug and/or release) (Build All).
 This should compile correctly.
 6. <reserved for future use.
 Maybe grab a coffee?>